mgd1984/reactlllm/README.md

 ## Local Inference Server Notes

-The local HTTP server created via LM Studio emulates the OpenAI API request and reponse formats which allows you to use the same code for both local and remote inference.
+The local HTTP server created via LM Studio emulates the [OpenAI chat completions API](https://platform.openai.com/docs/api-reference/chat/streaming).
+This allows you to use the same code for both local and remote inference. request and reponse formats which allows you to use the same code for both local and remote inference.

 Both streaming and non-streaming usages are supported.